Travels with V

 From the bus station in Havana we ride on a southbound bus to Viñales in western Cuba.
 But we’re not going all the way, we hop off at Las Terrazas, an eco-village built on the site of a former coffee plantation.
 The coffee bushes grew on terraces, hence the name.
 But the coffee plantation was run with slave labour, and had been deserted for a long time at the time of the revolution.
 It was a de-forested wasteland and Fidel Castro initiated a re-forestation.
 Today it’s a lush green oasis.

 We stay at the hotel Moka in Las Terrazas.
-It’s an eco lodge where a tall tree grows right through the floor in the lobby.
+It’s an eco lodge where a tall tree grows right through the floor in the lobby and continues through the roof.
 They also have a cosy bar overlooking a steep hillside.
 The surroundings are just beautiful.

-We join an excursion through the old farmlands, jungle with lizards and birds, among them Cuba’s national bird, the Tocororo.
-We see the ruins of the coffee factory, now overgrown by jungle, and we end up at the commercial centre of Las Terrazas where hummingbirds dance around a bush with yummy red flowers.
+We join an excursion through the old farmlands with wild vanilla and pomelo, and through a jungle with lizards and birds, among them Cuba’s national bird, the Tocororo.
+We see the ruins of the coffee factory, now overgrown by the forest, and we end up at the commercial centre of Las Terrazas where hummingbirds dance around a bush with yummy red flowers.

 Watch the tocororo do his song and dance number: